JetBrains/teamcity-documentation/topics/free-disk-space.md

 * cleaning the local [Docker caches](integrating-teamcity-with-docker.md#Docker+Disk+Space+Cleaner)
 * cleaning the local [NuGet packages caches](nuget.md#NuGet+Packages+Cache+Clean-up+on+Agents)

 If you need to make sure a checkout directory is never deleted while freeing disk space, set the `system.teamcity.build.checkoutDir.expireHours` property to `never`.
-Read more about [Build Checkout Directory](build-checkout-directory.md).

-## Configuring free disk space
+## Settings

 You can use the Free Disk Space [build feature](adding-build-features.md) to alter the default 3 GB of required disk space.
 Configure the settings below: